Try Out Our NEW Disneyland Ticket Calculator!

 The Smiling Crocodile – Discovery Island | Snack & Drink Stand

 Stop by The Smiling Crocodile next to Adventurers Outpost for flavorful, and surprising, eats that are sure to make you smile.
-Those hankering for Mexican may want to go for the Pork Tamale or Street Tacos, but we also highly recommend the Pulled Pork Jelly Donut Sandwich.
+Those hankering for Mexican may want to go for the Chips and Salsa or Street Tacos.
 Wash it all down with a beer or soda.

 Thirsty River Bar & Trek Snacks – Asia | Snack & Drink Stand

 Wanting a drink as you wait in line for Expedition Everest, or to calm your nerves once you’ve ridden?
-Visit Thirsty River Bar & Trek Snacks for cocktails like the Khumbu Icefall (a blended mix of guava rum, coconut, and raspberry puree), mocktails like the Flying Yak (pineapple juice with mango puree), wine, beer, and handheld snacks.
+Visit Thirsty River Bar & Trek Snacks for cocktails like the Khumbu Icefall (a blended mix of guava rum, coconut, and raspberry puree), mocktails like the Pink Lotus (lemonade with lychee and wild strawberry), wine and beer.

 Tiffins Restaurant – Discovery Island | Table Service Restaurant

-When visiting Disney’s Animal Kingdom, we think that the perfect way to end your day is with a visit to Tiffins, a table service restaurant inspired by the people, and the adventures, that helped create the theme park.
+When visiting Disney’s Animal Kingdom, we think that the perfect way to end your day is with a visit to Tiffins, a signature restaurant inspired by the people, and the adventures, that helped create the theme park.
 From the moment you step inside, you feel as if you’ve been transported to a grand library or study in some luxury lodge on an African game reserve.
-Animal Kingdom’s worldly roots can also be seen throughout Tiffins’s menu in dishes like the Tamarind-braised Short Rib, Roasted Calabaza Squash Soup, and North African-spice Tofu.
-Keep in mind that while kids’ dishes are available here, the vibe is definitely on the adult-side of things.
+Animal Kingdom’s worldly roots can also be seen throughout Tiffins’s menu in dishes like the Tamarind-braised Short Rib, Lamb Merguez-stuffed Medjool Dates and Charred Octopus.
+Keep in mind that while kids’ dishes are available here, the vibe is definitely on the adult side of things.

 Trilo-Bites – DinoLand U.S.A. | Snack & Drink Stand

 Needing a small snack so you don’t go extinct?
 Pay a visit to Trilo-Bites near the entrance to DinoLand.
-The menu is small, just Buffalo Chicken Chips and ice cream options like Milk Shakes and Floats, along with beer and a margarita.
+The menu is small, just Buffalo Chicken Chips and ice cream options like Milk Shakes and soft-serve in a waffle cone, along with beer and a margarita.

 Tusker House Restaurant – Africa | Disney Character Dining

 Tusker House serves up breakfast, lunch, and dinner brimming with Disney character dining fun and vibrant African flavors.
 Worried that your little one won’t have anything to enjoy?
 Don’t be!
-There’s plenty of food here that’s sure to make everyone happy, whether that’s Beef Bobotie and Banana Bread Pudding for Tusker House Breakfast, Curry Chicken, Tabouli, and Hummus for the adults, or Corn Dog Nuggets and Macaroni & Cheese for the kiddos.
+There’s plenty of food here that’s sure to make everyone happy, whether that’s Beef Bobotie and Simba Waffles for Tusker House Breakfast, Curry Chicken, Green Curry Shrimp, and Hummus for the adults, or Corn Dog Nuggets and Macaroni & Cheese for the kiddos.
 And be sure to have your camera and autograph book ready for Tusker House characters like Donald Duck, Daisy Duck, and Goofy.

 Warung Outpost – Asia | Snack & Drink Stand

 Looking for a refreshing, and possibly alcoholic, beverage to help get you through the rest of your Animal Kingdom day?
 You’ve come to the right place.
-Grab a Mickey Pretzel with Cheese Dip and a cup of something yummy like the Kali River Mango Margarita, Maharaja Lime Margarita, or Bali Hai Strawberry Margarita.
-Or layer them all together for the Triple Yeti Blast
+Grab some chips and a cup of something yummy like the Maharaja Lime Margarita, the Shangri-La Berry Freeze with raspberry puree or a beer or soda.

 Yak & Yeti Local Food Cafes – Asia | Quick Service Restaurant